 ART & ORGANISM

-Considering ART and ARTIFACT begs comparison with a larger construct: that of PROCESS and PRODUCT
+Considering ARTISTS and their ARTIFACTS begs comparison with a larger construct: that of PROCESS and PRODUCT

-But we always seem to fixated on the more-or-less enduring PRODUCT when in fact it is the constitutionally ephemeral PROCESS that drives static states from one thing to another.
-The experience of continuing, dynamic change that defines PROCESS may, in fact, be where we should be focused to understand truth–it can imply a product, but that is more like a snapshot of something in eternal motion.
+We are strongly disposed to fixating on the more-or-less enduring PRODUCT –our GOAL, the end of our JOURNEY, like a lighthouse in the mind to which we continually orient– when in fact it is the PROCESS that drives change in what would otherwise be a sequence of constitutionally ephemeral states.
+The experience of continuing, dynamic CHANGE that defines PROCESS may, in fact, be where we should be focused to understand truth–it can imply a product, but that is more like a snapshot of something in eternal motion.
 An opportunity for reflection about the process?
 Resonant with our newest understandings of physics at its deepest levels, nothing is static!
+This large generality about appearances resonates also with the necessary mode of cognition invoked in conscious awareness.

 .